Geranium reuteri

-Geranium reuteri, the giant geranium, is a species of flowering plant in the family Geraniaceae, native to the Canary Islands.
+Geranium reuteri, the giant geranium, is a species of flowering plant in the family Geraniaceae, endemic to the Canary Islands.
 It was known for many years under the name Geranium canariense.
 In Spanish, it is called pata de gallo.

 Description

+Geranium reuteri is a large perennial herbaceous plant with a short stem and deeply divided leaves.
+The plant forms brilliant carpets on the floor of laurel forests and wax myrtle-tree heath scrub.